hyperledger-labs/blockchain-carbon-accounting/hardhat/docs/deployment.md

 cp .ethereum-config.js.template .ethereum-config.js
 ```

-2. Edit `.ethereum-config.js` and set the private key for your Ethereum deployment address and Infura key.
+2. Edit `.ethereum-config.ts` and set the private key for your Ethereum deployment address and Infura key.

 3. Edit the file `hardhat.config.js` and uncomment these lines (or uncomment the network you want to deploy to):